SongXia-NYU/sPhysNet-MT/README.md

 ![](figures/toc.png)

 ## Environment Setup

-1. If you are using Linux and Conda
+### 1. If you are using Linux and Conda

 Create a new conda environment with python 3.8:

 `conda create -n sphysnet-mt python==3.8 -y`

 `conda activate sphysnet-mt`

 Install the required packages:

 `bash bash_scripts/install_env_linux.bash`

-2. If you are on other systems or are using other package managers, please install the following packages:
+### 2. If you are on other systems or are using other package managers

+ please install the following packages by checking their websites.

 - [PyTorch](https://pytorch.org/)
 - [PyTorch geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)